effekt-lang/effekt/examples/features/regions.effekt.md

 }
 ```

-Multiple resumptions and mutable state need to be handled with care such that the state is appropiately restored upon each resumption.
+Multiple resumptions and mutable state need to be handled with care such that the state is appropriately restored upon each resumption.

 ```
 def example1() = {